 If your purin cups came with lids then place them on top, if not, seal the top with plastic wrap.
 Place them in the fridge and allow to chill until set.

 Purin generally takes about 3-4 hours to set enough to eat.
-If possible, refrigerate over night for the best texture and flavour.
+If possible, refrigerate overnight for the best texture and flavor.

 Enjoy this extra silky and creamy Japanese purin!